DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/3_api_access.md

 }
 ```

-Create a view called json.cshtml (in either the /Views/Home or /Views/Shared folder) that outputs the json like this:
+Create a view in *MvcClient/Views/Home/json.cshtml* that outputs the json like this:

 ```html
 <pre>@ViewBag.Json</pre>